salkuadrat/lucifer/README.md

 app.use('/auth', router);
 ```

-Now the login page will be available at http://localhost:3000/auth/login.
+You may run the code above, and the login page will be available at http://localhost:3000/auth/login.

-You can register more than one routers in your app.
+You may register as many routers as you need.

 ```dart
 final app = App();